jlmelville/mize/scripts/README.md

 - `datasets`

 When running from a source checkout, install `pkgload` so the script loads the local source tree.
-This is preferred for the current-public direction artifact, and required in the same way by the safeguarded artifact, because both retrieve the loaded package's internal `newton_direction()` implementation:
+This is preferred for the current-public, safeguarded, and TN direction artifacts because they retrieve the loaded package's internal `newton_direction()` or `tn_direction()` implementation:

 ```sh
 Rscript -e 'install.packages("pkgload")'